CHIEF EXECUTIVE OFFICER

 Holcomb is a member of the American Planning Association (APA), Urban Land Institute (ULI), American Public Transportation Association (APTA), and serves on the North Texas Commission Board of Directors.
 Outside of work, she has been a long-time volunteer for the American Red Cross, Allen Community Outreach and is currently serving on the City of Allen Community Development Corporation Board of Directors.

-Nicole was nationally recognized by Mass Transit Magazine as a Top 40 Under 40 in 2016, and has developed and led a myriad of marketing and communications initiatives at DCTA that have resulted in top-level recognition from Ragan Communications, the Stevie Awards, the MarComm Awards, Hermes Creative Awards, PR Daily Awards, PR Daily Video Awards, dotComm Awards, AVA Digital Awards, Videographer Awards, the American Public Transit Association's AdWheel Awards, and the Southwest Transit Association's Spotlight Awards,
+Nicole was nationally recognized by Mass Transit Magazine as a Top 40 Under 40 in 2016, and has developed and led a myriad of marketing and communications initiatives at DCTA that have resulted in top-level recognition from Ragan Communications, the Stevie Awards, the MarComm Awards, Hermes Creative Awards, the American Public Transit Association's AdWheel Awards, the Southwest Transit Association's Spotlight Awards, and more.

-Nicole received her Bachelor of Arts in journalism from Texas A&M University.
-She is involved with local chambers of commerce throughout Denton County, the Dallas and Fort Worth chapters of the Public Relations Society of America (PRSA), the American Marketing Association (AMA), and the Texas A&M University Association of Former Students.
+Nicole received her Bachelor of Arts in Journalism from Texas A&M University.
+She is involved with local chambers of commerce throughout Denton County, the Public Relations Society of America (PRSA), the American Marketing Association (AMA), and the Texas A&M University Association of Former Students.
 Recker is a graduate of the HEB Chamber of Commerce Leadership Program and the Lewisville Area Chamber of Commerce Leadership Program.
-She is an active volunteer at Compass Christian church and is involved in the pursuit to end animal cruelty.

 Chief Financial Officer/Vice President of Finance